Air Fryer Potato Wedges (Crispy Outside, Fluffy Inside — Perfect Every Time)

 Which Potato Is Best for Air Fryer Wedges?

 - Russet (Idaho) potato: The standard choice.
 High starch content means the exterior crisps aggressively and develops a substantial golden crust.
 The interior becomes fluffy and light.
-Best for a crunchier, drier wedge.
+Best for a crunchier, drier wedge with maximum crispy texture.

 - Yukon Gold: Lower starch, higher moisture and natural butter flavor.
 The exterior crisps less aggressively — you get a slightly thinner crust but a noticeably creamier interior.
-Best for a more elegant, less rustic wedge.
+Best for a more elegant, less rustic wedge or refined side dish.

 - Red potato: Waxy and low-starch.
 The skin crisps minimally and the interior stays firm rather than fluffy.
-Not recommended for a classic crispy wedge — better suited for roasted baby potatoes where a firm interior is desirable.
+Best for roasted baby potatoes where a firm interior is desirable; not recommended for a classic crispy wedge.

 What Are the Best Pro Tips for Crispy Potato Wedges?